 Such occasions would not be possible if I was not confident in my ability to pull a crowd and make the experience unforgettable for them.
 It is incredibly rewarding, and that’s why I want you to be able to do the same: to appear confident and get people’s attention, to make them remember you, look you up after the gig and talk to their friends about you.
 For this reason, I put together a course called “Showtime!
 The best ingredients for giving a great performance“, in which you...

 Recently, I have had quite a lot of gigs.
 The occasions are different and so are the circumstances.
 Sometimes, I am playing on a terrace, some others, on a function room, or a hall, or at a bar...
-As I have to bring my own PA system, every time I have to think about the safety of everybody involved, including myself, when I set it.
+As I usually have to bring my own PA system, and even when I don't, I have to think about the safety of everybody involved, including myself, when I set it.

 We have the firm belief that every musician should be paid their worth.
 Even if you do music as a hobby, your effort, dedication, skill and passion deserve recognition.
 Now, it is easier said than done, right?
 When it comes to the business side of music, many artists get lost in calculations, transactions, invoices, and the uncertainty of how to communicate fees and conditions to potential clients.